John-Rivero/Data-Analyst-Portfolio/1. Countries' Yearly GDP Analysis/README.md

 ## 1. Ask

- Task: Evaluate the Gross Domestic Product (GDP) data for the past 10 years to determine the five out of 10 most favorable countries for investment.
+ Task: Evaluate the Gross Domestic Product (GDP) data for the past 10 years to determine the top 5 out of 10 most favorable countries for investment.

  Primary Stakeholder: Josh McDonald